- We are a year round program, there is room for you to JOIN THE BULLDOGS TODAY!

 6-RED TAKES 2nd AT PNAAU RENO MEMORIAL WEEKEND EVENT

 4 RED WINS MVP SPRING 4th GRADE LEAGUE

 Second row Sam Persin, Tanner Wiese, John Dong, Blake Braden

 WAY TO GO TEAM!!!!!!!
 The 6th grade tournament team went 3-0 in the East County Boys & Girls Club 1st Annual Shootout on February 8th, winning 1st place while playing solid team basketball.
 Way to go guys!!!!!

 A Year With The Bulldogs

 For the player that wants to play one session a year because of your schedule or maybe you play other sports, our program fits your life.
-We have many kids play Spring or Summer only.
-We have other entire teams come in to take part in our Winter Workouts yet still stay together after Winter as a team.
+We have many kids play Spring, Summer and or Fall only.
+Whichever session fits their busy schedules.
+We have entire teams come in as a group to take part in our Skills and or Shooting Clinics yet still stay together after Winter as a team.

 Remember, we are a year round program meaning you can join any time to start preparing for the next league or tournament.
 You don't need to register at the beginning of a session.
 You could register today and we would simply prorate your fees and bring you in to start working out with the club to get you ready to play in games with us.

 We believe the most important thing for the player interested in getting better is finding a great coach and sticking with that program.
 Playing tons of summer travel games, going to Nationals and Virginia and Houston and Vegas etc. is fun but it really isn't needed.
 You can find games here to get better at.
 Jumping team to team doesn't develop the player either.
-Great practice and good competitive games with great instruction in quality, fundamental basketball is the way to get better.
+Great practice with great instruction and good competitive games teaching fundamental basketball is the way to get better.
 We feel that is what we offer.
 I hope you want to give us a try.